mihikhas0219-suj/New--project-retail-sales-analytics-dashboard/README.md

 ## Conclusion

 This project helped analyze retail sales data and identify useful business trends using Python and Power BI.
+It provided practical experience in data cleaning, analysis, visualization, and extracting insights from data.